beemojs/beemo/docs/tips.md

 };
 ```

-These settings can then be access through the [tool instance](./tool.md).
+These settings can then be accessed through the [tool instance](./tool.md).

 ```js
 tool.config.settings.coolRight; // boolean